 Forms of Pet Identification

 I know: your pet never leaves the house, right?
 They’re always within your sight.
 They hate the outdoors.
 You always keep a firm hand on their leash.
 There’s a long list of reasons people use to avoid pet IDs.

 And then the unthinkable happens.

 It’d be great if we anticipated everything Mother Nature throws at us, but we’re just not there yet.
-We also aren’t great at predicting the actions of those around us.
-That’s why every pet – even indoor pets – need proper identification.
+Unfortunately, we also aren’t great at predicting the actions of those around us.
+That’s why every pet – even indoor pets – needs proper identification.

 Microchipping your pet is fantastic, and every pet SHOULD get microchipped.
 If your cat or dog gets out of sight and finds their way to a vet hospital, shelter, or rescue, that tiny chip is key to bringing them home.
 (Provided you remember to keep your information current – hint, hint)

 But you can’t see a microchip.
 Also, the average Good Samaritan on the street doesn’t have a scanner.
 So while you hope that a friendly person will take your pet for scanning, there’s no guarantee.
 Not everyone microchips their pets (sad but true), so you can’t blame someone if they don’t assume one’s there.

 Pet ID Tags